Top 10 Unique Omaha Attractions

 Travel through time.

-You don’t need a DeLorean to travel back to this old town on the list of things to see in Omaha.
+You don’t need a DeLorean to travel back to this old town on the list of Omaha attractions.
 Omaha’s Old Market is rugged and historic.
-From brick roads, boutiques, and pubs, to street musicians, and horse-drawn carriages, Omaha’s Old Market is among one of the top attractions the city has to offer.
+From brick roads, boutiques, and pubs, to street musicians, and horse-drawn carriages, this is among one of the top attractions the city has to offer.

 Visit Father Flanagan and his boys.